Lohna, Bihar: Description

-A description about the village is given in "SKAND PURAN".
-A Sanskrit Mahavidyalay (College) is also in the village, which is about to take its last breath.
+A description about the village is given in "Skanda Purana".
+In the early period, the village was a major centre for Sanskrit and Vedic learning in Mithila.
+In the medieval period, the university of Lohana was famous for Sanskrit education.
+Later it was destroyed during the British empire in India.
+Presently a Sanskrit Mahavidyalay (College) is on the ruins of the university in the village, which is about to take its last breath.
 60/70 years before it was a popular Sanskrit Mahavidyalay, 400 to 500 students were studying there.
 The diminished building is yet evidencing it.
+Several prominent personalities of the region belong to this village.

-A temple named BIDESHWAR ASTHAN is also here.
-Here temple of Shiv and Parwati are situated.
-Gramay Devata named Maksudan Baba is near Bideshwar Asthan.
-People come here to Worship after Mundan and Upanayana of their sons.
+There is a Hindu shrine named Bideshwar Sthan.
+The presiding deity of the shrine is Lord Shiva.
+The temple of Lord Shiva is known as Videshwarnath Mahadev Mandir.
+In the campus of the shrine there is also a temple of Goddess Parvati.
+Gram Devata named Maksudan Baba is near Bideshwar Asthan.
+People also come here for worship and blessings rituals after Mundan and Upanayana of their sons.